AustinCGomez/Open-File-Mover-CLI/README.md

 - Step 2: Install the dependencies using `pip install -r requirements.txt` | PIP tutorial: https://www.w3schools.com/python/python_pip.asp✨
 - Step 3: Run `python main.py` in the project directory and the project is now ready for use. ✨

-Development Build(Branch: LatestBuild) :
-LatestBuild is our development branch and considered unstable as many features and refactoring are in progress.
-However, if you wish to contribute, we recommend the LatestBuild branch since your pull requests will need to be sent to LatestBuild prior to our main branch releases that are found in our changelog and considered stable.

 # Tutorial
  You will then be led to our very intuitive interactive mode!
 From the interactive mode, you can do the following
 - ✨ Move large amounts of folders from Directory A to Directory B: `--move-files`